Dispersion forces between weakly disordered Van der Waals crystals: Induced dispersion forces in bilayer systems

-where $\xi_1 \approx 0.315$, $\rho$ is the total two-dimensional quasiparticle density in each layer, and we have taken $m_h = m_e = m$ for simplicity.
-We can introduce the three-dimensional density, $\rho_{3D} = \rho/d$, in Eq.~(\ref{eq:analyticBilayer}) to compare with Lifshitz' theory and we immediately see that we have correctly reproduced the power-law for the interlayer force in terms of interlayer separation and quasiparticle density ({\it i.e.} $\mathcal{F} \propto \sqrt{\rho_{3D}} d^{-3}$).
-In future sections we will describe how these power laws are altered by the presence of impurities.
-Despite the obvious utility of simple formulas like Eq.~(\ref{eq:analyticBilayer}), the derivation demonstrates that only the long-wavelength excitations ({\it i.e.} plasmons) are accounted for, while finite $q$ excitations ({\it e.g.} non-coherent particle-hole excitations) are neglected.
+Despite the obvious utility of simple formulas like Eq.~(\ref{eq:analyticBilayer}), the derivation demonstrates that only the long-wavelength excitations (i.e., plasmons) are accounted for, while finite $q$ excitations (e.g., noncoherent particle-hole excitations) are neglected.
 Indeed, Eq.~(\ref{eq:analyticBilayer}) is only reasonable in the limit $1/(k_{\rm F} d) \ll 1$, and outside of this regime the interlayer forces are more accurately described by numerically evaluating Eq.~(\ref{eq:pressure}).
+This is demonstrated in \cref{fig:RPAoverLandau}, where we show the ratio of pressure in the RPA approximation of \cref{eq:pressure} to the asymptotic form of \cref{eq:analyticBilayer}.
+In the limit of $k_F d \gg 1 $ the predictions coincide, while for smaller values of $k_F d$ the asymptotic form gives much higher interlayer attraction than the RPA form.
+In subsequent sections we will describe how these power law scalings are altered by the presence of impurities.